Fit as a Mama Bear

 • Then, slice them in half and into quarters.
 You want them small.

-• Finally, when they're in the bowl, toss them a bit with your hands.
+• Finally, when the Brussels sprouts are in the bowl, toss them a bit with your hands.
 The more leaves that fall off and the smaller the actual sprouts, the crispier the maple-roasted Brussels sprouts will come out.

 Disclaimer: